cancjs/canc/packages/canc-decorators/README.md

 `cancAsync(fn, this)` (passing the instance as `cancAsync`'s second argument) binds the coroutine's `this` at creation time, regardless of how the result is later called or whether `@BindMethod` also binds it.
-This is the robust default: the same getter body works whether the decorator is `@AsyncMethod` or `@BindMethod`, and whether the result is called as a method or detached first.
+This is the default to reach for: the same getter body works whether the decorator is `@AsyncMethod` or `@BindMethod`, and whether the result is called as a method or detached first.

 Passing `, this` is not strictly required for a method that is always called as